-This supremely nourishing trio of ingredients are the basis of a quick, colorful, and comforting meal.
+This supremely nourishing trio of ingredients—tempeh, kale, and sweet potatoes—are the basis of a quick, colorful, and comforting meal.
 It’s an adaptable dish, too—don’t like tempeh?
 Use tofu, seitan, or a can of chickpeas or white beans instead.
 It’s great with chard in place of kale, as well.
 Great served with any of the slaw recipes on this site.
-Adapted from Vegan Express.
+Photos by Evan Atlas.

 - 2 tablespoons olive oil